Islam Makhachev: Makhachev vs. Volkanovski

 Makhachev defended his title against the UFC Featherweight Champion Alexander Volkanovski on 12 February 2023 at UFC 284.
-Makhachev won via unanimous decision.
+Makhachev won via a close unanimous decision.
 This fight earned him the Fight of the Night award.
 After his victory, Makhachev and his coach Muslim Amiraslanov were both awarded the Sali Suleiman medal, the Dagestan Ministry of Sports' highest award, named after a famous wrestler.

 Makhachev vs. Volkanovski II

 Makhachev was scheduled to make his second title defense in a rematch against Charles Oliveira on 21 October 2023, at UFC 294.
 However, Oliveira was forced off from the event due to injuries and he was replaced by Alexander Volkanovski.
-He won the fight by head kick knockout in the first round.
+He subsequently won the rematch by head kick knockout in the first round.
 This fight earned him the Performance of the Night award.

 Makhachev vs. Poirier

 Makhachev faced former interim lightweight champion Dustin Poirier at UFC 302 on 1 June 2024.
 He won by a brabo choke submission at 2:42 of the fifth round.
 This fight earned him both the Performance of the Night and Fight of the Night awards totaling $100,000.
+After winning the fight, he also expressed his intentions to move up to welterweight and start his quest to become a two-division champion.

 Makhachev vs. Moicano

 Makhachev made his next title defense against Renato Moicano on 18 January 2025 at UFC 311.
 Makhachev was originally slated to defend the belt in a rematch against Arman Tsarukyan, but one day before the event, a back injury suffered by Tsarukyan forced him to withdraw from the bout; Moicano was originally scheduled to face Beneil Dariush at the event.
 He won the fight via a brabo choke submission in the first round.

-On 28 June 2025 Makhachev vacated the lightweight title so that he could move up to welterweight.

 UFC Welterweight Champion

-Makhachev vs. Della Maddalena
+Della Maddalena vs. Makhachev

-On May 14, 2025, it was announced that UFC 317 will be headlined for the vacant lightweight championship, so Makhachev will move up to challenge for the UFC Welterweight Championship against current champion Jack Della Maddalena.
-On August 28, 2025, the bout was officially announced and took place on November 15, 2025 at UFC 322.
-Makhachev defeated Della Maddalena via unanimous decision to win the welterweight title, tying the UFC record for the longest win streak with 16 consecutive victories, matching Anderson Silva.
+In May 2025, it was announced that UFC 317 will be headlined for the vacant lightweight championship, hence Makhachev will move up to challenge for the UFC Welterweight Championship against current champion Jack Della Maddalena.
+On 28 August 2025, the bout was officially announced and took place on 15 November 2025 at UFC 322.
+Makhachev defeated Della Maddalena via unanimous decision to win the welterweight title.

+Makhachev vs. Machado Garry

+Makhachev made his first welterweight title defense against Ian Machado Garry on 15 August 2026 at UFC 330.
+He won the fight via unanimous decision.
+With this win, Makhachev set the new record for the longest winning streak in UFC history (17).